Akarys42/simply-no-report/README.md

 There are currently two strategies for disabling chat reporting:
 - `STRIP_SIGNATURE` (default): removes the signature before sending the message to the clients.
   The signature is still verified by the server.
-In 1.19.1-pre3, messages will be accompanied by a red border signifying it wasn't signed.
+Messages will be accompanied by a red border signifying it wasn't signed.
 - `CONVERT_TO_SERVER_MESSAGE`: converts the message to a server message, effectively removing any player information tied to the message.
 It *should work* with most chat plugins, if not please open an issue!
-  In 1.19.1-pre3, messages will be accompanied by a gray border signifying it is a system message.
+  Messages will be accompanied by a gray border signifying it is a system message.

 The strategy can be changed by setting the `disableChatReportStrategy` gamerule.